Acute Hemodialysis RN - Full-time

-Must have two years of experience as a Hemodialysis RN in an acute care setting with training in Peritoneal Dialysis followed by at least six months experience in Peritoneal Dialysis.
+Must have two years of experience as a Hemodialysis RN in an acute/chronic care setting with training in Peritoneal Dialysis followed by at least six months experience in Peritoneal Dialysis.
 Exceptions may be made to provide the Peritoneal Dialysis training should the need arise.

 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence if required.
 Communication/writing skills.
 Ability to calculate figures and amounts such as discounts, interest, commissions, proportions, and percentages if required.
 Competent in medication calculations.
 Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.
 To perform this job successfully, an individual should have basic computer skills.